-You can define a list and later include or exclude a subset of options when referencing it again in the survey using square bracket '[ ]' syntax.
-This filtering process not only controls which options are displayed on screen but also which are included in the data map for the question.
+You can define a list and later include or exclude a subset of options by using square bracket '[ ]' syntax.
+This filters both the displayed options and those in the data map.

 Inclusion